 Hawaii Volcanic Gases and Ash - 10 of 9

-Hawaii Volcanic Gases and Ash FAQs - 22 Found
+Hawaii Volcanic Gases and Ash FAQs - 9 Found

 When the winds become light and variable or blow from the south, communities in East Hawai`i and along the entire Hawaiian Island chain can also suffer the effects of vog.
-Under these conditions, people living in the path of Pu`u `Ō `ō gas emissions continue to experience vog levels similar to those that have beset them for two decades.
+Under these conditions, people living in the path of Pu`u `Ō `ō gas emissions continue to experience vog levels similar to those that have beset them for over two decades.
 Communities in the path of summit SO2 emissions, particularly those nearest the source vent, can be subjected to an unusually acrid haze that contains both gas and acidic particles because the emissions have had little time to disperse and dilute before reaching them.

 Volcanic Air Pollution Hazards in Hawaii (USGS Fact Sheet)